pizzaguy2004/lstore-database-system-overview/README.md

 # L-Store Database System — Architecture Overview
 ## Project Overview
 This repository provides an architectural and design overview of a database system inspired by L-Store (Lineage-based Data Store) and modern HTAP (Hybrid Transactional/Analytical Processing) systems.
-The original project was developed as part of ECS 165A — Database Systems (UC Davis).
+The original project was developed as part of ECS 165A: Database Systems at UC Davis.
-To respect academic integrity policies, the full implementation remains private.
+In order to respect academic integrity policies, the full implementation remains private.
 This repository documents the system design, architecture, and technical concepts behind the project.

 ## Motivation
 Modern organizations require systems that support both:
-- OLTP → High-volume transactional workloads
+- OLTP → Write-Optimized Systems
-- OLAP → Large-scale analytical queries
+- OLAP → Read-Optimized Systems
 Traditionally, these workloads required separate systems and data duplication.
-HTAP databases solve this by combining both workloads into a single unified architecture.
+HTAP databases solve this by combining both workloads into a single unified database system.
 This project explores how such a system can be designed.

 # Key Concepts Explored